yagneshlp/SpiderInductions/README.md

 # SpiderInductions

-This is an All-in-one which will host Tasks of each round during Spider AppDev Inductions
+This is an All-in-one app which will host Tasks of each round during Spider AppDev Inductions

 # SubModules